 2. There is no malaria in the tourist areas and no yellow fever in Namibia

-You need to take malaria pills and get vaccination against yellow fever if you travel to most African countries.
-Not in Namibia.
+You need to take malaria pills and get a vaccination against yellow fever if you travel to most African countries.
+Not so in Namibia (generally).

 If you don’t travel North of Etosha (to Caprivi strip), you don’t have to worry about malaria.
-Theoretically there is a chance of malaria mosquitos being active in Etosha during the rain season, but if you travel in the dry cooler months (most tourists do), you really don’t need malaria pills.
-Of course, check before you go as the situation might change, but as long as I have known, Namibia tourist areas have been malaria-free.
+Theoretically, there is a chance of malaria mosquitos being active in Etosha during the rain season, but if you travel in the dry cooler months (as most tourists and families with school-going kids do), you really don’t need malaria pills.

 Overall, there are not many flies or mosquitos in Namibia, and certainly not in the dry season.
 Nothing compared to Tanzania or Australia’s Red Centre…